melcepera/home/README.md

 💼 About me:
 - 4 years in digital products and projects, working with 20 teams
-- User Acquisition Manager at Playrix
+- Senior User Acquisition Manager at Playrix
-- COO & co-founder Emplay.ai - game-based AI-powered recruitment solution
+- Co-founder Emplay.ai - game-based AI-powered recruitment solution
 - I love to study and learn something new, solve complex problems, ask the right questions, search for the root of the problem and experiments

 💡 How I can be useful: